tenzir/tenzir/web/blog/tenzir-v4.19/index.md

 only when the buffer is full.
 With the `drop` policy, the operator never stops emitting demand upstream, but then drops events if the buffer is full.

-For example, let's say we acquire syslog messages a very high speed over UDP:
+For example, let's say we acquire syslog messages with a very high speed over UDP:

 ```text {0} title="Acquire data from syslog, buffering up to 1M events"
 from udp://localhost:514 read syslog